|Course Length:||3 Years Full-Time|

 What will I study?

-Year 1 begins with introductory modules in psychology.
-In semester one you will cover social and developmental psychology, personality and individual differences.
-The course then progresses into cognitive and biological psychology, exploring the relationship between brain and behaviour, perception, memory and intelligence.
+Year 1 begins with the study of cognitive and biological psychology, exploring the relationship between brain and behaviour, perception, memory and intelligence.
+The course then progresses onto aspects of social and developmental psychology, personality and individual differences.
 There is an opportunity to develop academic, personal and interpersonal skills in a specially designed module called Essential Skills in Applied Psychology.
-The focus is on harnessing key undergraduate skills such as academic reading, writing and critique, group work, finding and presenting information, self-awareness and reflection.
 Emphasis also includes student personal development, career aspirations and employability.
+You will also be introduced to research methods and data analysis and explore both the structure and function of the various physiological systems in sport and exercise.

-In Year 2 you will study four major interrelated areas of psychology (social, developmental, biological and cognitive) helping to develop a critical awareness, improve interpersonal and social skills and understand human behaviour in each of the main areas of psychology.
-More advanced research methods will be introduced examining research and theory relating to psychology in sport and exercise settings.
+In Year 2 you will study four major interrelated areas of psychology (social, developmental, biological and cognitive) helping to develop a critical awareness, improve interpersonal and social skills and understand human behaviour.
+More advanced research methods will be introduced to support exploring the psychology in sport and exercise.
 Specifically, students will address topics such as the psychology of exertion, exercise participation and its psychological benefits, and theories of physical activity and health behaviours.

 How will I study?